 The 4Ms also increase patient satisfaction and lead to better health outcomes, resulting in lower costs for patients and increased cost-effectiveness for hospitals and healthcare practices, according to IHI.

-“This is one of the most important questions we ask an older patient during an annual wellness visit,” says Gibbs, because it prompts a discussion about what matters most to each patient.
+“This is one of the most important questions we ask during an annual wellness visit,” said Gibbs, because it prompts a discussion about what matters most to each patient.
 It also helps the provider outline realistic healthcare goals.

-“The answer can be as simple as a patient wanting to be able to walk their dog again because it brings them joy,” she adds.
+“The answer can be as simple as a patient who wants to be able to walk her dog again because it brings her joy,” she added.

 With this information, the patient and provider can develop a plan for managing the patient’s arthritis so that she can walk her dog for 10 minutes a day.
 It may also mean reviewing medications to ensure that they are age-friendly and don’t interfere with the patient’s mobility or cause cognitive impairment.

-Moreover, Gibbs says, evidence shows that when you include patients, their families and caregivers in healthcare decisions, it’s more likely that their healthcare goals will be met.
+Moreover, Gibbs noted, evidence shows that when you include patients, their families and caregivers in healthcare decisions, it’s more likely that their healthcare goals will be met.